bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 <!-- dropdown-dropup.vue -->
 ```

-### Dropright
+### Drop right or left
 Turn your dropdown menu into a drop-right menu by setting the `dropright` prop.
+Or, turn
+it into a drop-left menu by setting the `dropleft` right prop to true.

+`dropright` takes precedence over `dropleft`.
+Neither `dropright` or `dropleft` have
+any effect if `dropup` is set.

 ```html
 <div>